M-Ivan/polynomial-roots-calculator/README.md

 - Rational display of periodic floats
 - Square root display of irrational floats (`sqrt(2)` = √2)
-- Support for any grade polynomial
+- Support for any degree polynomial

 ## Usage